ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_4/Transcripts/Prose/cFPIP-04L_Physics as Information Processing  ~ Chris Fields ~ Lecture 4.m4a.sentences.csv_transcript.md

 56:33 _Daniel:_
 [[start:3393800][end:3394524]] Awesome.
-[[start:3394682][end:3411360]] Okay, from Roland-Rodriguez: "Is the discrete temporality only within the context of a given holographic screen qua interface, with time being bracketed otherwise?
-Beyond interfaced systems, is continuity or discretization kept agnostic?"
+[[start:3394682][end:3397100]] Okay, from Roland-Rodriguez:
+[[start:3397440][end:3411360]] "Is the discrete temporality only within the context of a given holographic screen qua interface, with time being bracketed otherwise?
+Beyond interfaced systems, is continuity vs discreteness kept agnostic?"

+56:54 _Chris:_
 [[start:3414900][end:3419650]] I think (if I understand the question correctly) it's "yes."
 [[start:3420840][end:3434280]] If I don't draw any boundaries, I just have the joint state, then the evolution is unitary and in a sense time plays no role.
 [[start:3434940][end:3443720]] And if unitary evolution is perfectly time symmetric, so time actually drops out altogether.